 All Americans should be supplementing their diet with vitamin D. But since humans synthesize vitamin D from sunlight as well, it’s particularly important to do so for those of us who burn the midnight oil for a living.
 Vitamin D is essential for preserving metabolism-revving muscle tissue.
 While you can nail 90 percent of your recommended daily value (400 IU) in a 3.5 ounce serving of salmon, a daily supplement makes a lot of sense.
 Other good dietary sources: tuna, fortified milk and cereal, and eggs.

 Close the Curtains

 Before you head out to start your shift, make a point of closing all the curtains in your house and invest in some blackout curtains for your bedroom.
-Light-blocking curtains make a huge difference when it comes to falling asleep.
+Light-blocking curtains make a huge difference when it comes to falling asleep after working the night shift.
 Outside light makes it harder for your mind to shut down, even if you think you’re immune to such instinctive signals.
 Melatonin, the hormone involved in putting your body to sleep, is compromised when light is present.

 WORKPLACE WEIGHT LOSS HACKS…

 Bright lighting tends to make people eat faster and consume more according to a 2012 study from the Cornell University Food and Brand Lab.
 Researchers who outfitted a Chicago Hardee’s with dim lighting found that patrons lingered longer, yet consumed less than the normal lighting conditions usually experienced in the restaurant.
 When you eat during your night shift, try and do so in an environment in which you feel relatively relaxed, and you’ll likely achieve tip #13 without even trying to.

 Get a Standing Desk